Catholic Sacred Art in Puerto Rico

 Laudato Si’ spells it all out

-Correspondingly, I painted this Work (Oil painting on wood panel, 42 x 57″) when I was a member of the Justice and Peace Commission of C.O.R. here in San Juan, Puerto Rico back in 1992.
-Certainly, I was inspired in part because of the deteriorating environmental conditions on this most delicate island.
-Specifically, the thoughtless over-development and pollution that was going on, and furthermore the destruction of local communities.
-Unquestionably Pope Francis’ Encyclical Laudato Si’ On Care for our Common Home spelled it all out completely.
-Undeniably,its message was clear and eloquently stated.
+Correspondingly, I painted this Work (Oil painting on wood panel, 42 x 57″) when I was a member of the Justice and Peace Commission of C.O.R. here in San Juan, Puerto Rico, back in 1992.
+Indeed, I was inspired in part because of the deteriorating environmental conditions on this most delicate island—specifically, the thoughtless over-development and pollution that was going on, and the destruction of local communities.
+Unquestionably, Pope Francis’s Encyclical Laudato Si’ On Care for our Common Home spelled it all out completely.
+Undeniably, its message was clear and eloquently stated.
 Hence, it was a theological clarification of what all the science said.
-Furthermore, for me Hurricane Maria explicitly slammed down the proof of it!
+Furthermore, for me, Hurricane Maria provided explicit proof of it!

 Two possibilities

 There is no doubt about this.
-We humans have the tools to destroy or save civilization, because God created us with that capability.
-But he also created us with free will.
+We humans have the tools to destroy or save civilization because God created us with that capability.
+But he also gave us free will.

 Is that God’s plan?
 Is that our plan?